efh32/ML-Toolbox-Image-Classification/README.md

 ## How to Run <a name="run"/>
+The following is done in a Google Cloud Datalab environment.
+To learn how to start using Datalab, refer to [this link](https://cloud.google.com/datalab/docs/quickstart).

 1. Run train.py first in order to train the model.
 The model is trained using images found online.
 Create a csv file where the first column represents the link of the image and the second column represents the label of the image.
 Store the csv file in a google bucket and change the link in line 13 to match the google cloud bucket you stored the csv file.